FamRau/Obsidian-Atom-Color/README.md

 1. Download obsidian.css to the theme folder ('your Obsidian folder/.themes')
 2. Download ColoredFolders.css to snippets folder ('your Obsidian folder/.snippets')
-3. In Obsidian, click Settings -> appereance and enable the AtomicColor Theme
+3. In Obsidian, click settings -> appereance and enable the AtomicColor theme
-4. In Obsidian, click on Appereance -> enable the ColoredFolders snippet
+4. In Obsidian, click on appereance -> enable the ColoredFolders snippet
 5. Pick either light or dark theme in Obsidian's appearance settings!